-Allowable Non-Stormwater Discharges vable Non-Stormwater Discharges Likely to be Present on the Site Yes No Waters used to wash vehicles where detergents are not used $\boxtimes$ Waters used to control dust $\boxtimes$ Pavement wash waters where spills or leaks of toxic or hazardous materials have not occurred (unless spilled materials have been removed) and where detergents are not used Landscape irrigation drainages $\boxtimes$

-Allowable Non-Stormwater Discharges Likely to be Present on the Site Yes No Uncontaminated groundwater or spring water $\boxtimes$ Foundation or footing drains where flows are not contaminated with process materials, such as solvents $\boxtimes$ Potable water sources including uncontaminated water main or fire hydrant flushing water $\boxtimes$ Discharges from dewatering of trenches and excavations if managed by appropriate controls $\boxtimes$
+Allowable Non-Stormwater Discharges - be Present le Site Yes No Waters used to wash vehicles where detergents are not used \boxtimes Waters used to control dust \boxtimes Pavement wash waters where spills or leaks of toxic or hazardous materials have not occurred (unless spilled materials have been removed) and where detergents are not used Landscape irrigation drainages \boxtimes Uncontaminated groundwater or spring water \boxtimes Foundation or footing drains where flows are not contaminated with process materials, such as solvents Potable water sources including uncontaminated water main or fire hydrant flushing water \boxtimes Discharges from dewatering of trenches and excavations if managed by appropriate controls \boxtimes be directed through an appropriate pollution prevention/treatment measure, such as a sediment filter bag, sediment trap or sediment basin prior to being discharged from the site or into Waters of the U.S. Under no circumstances are discharges from dewatering operations to be discharged directly into streams, rivers, lakes or other areas beyond the permitted project area.
+Likewise, discharges into storm sewer systems that do not drain to a suitable onsite treatment facility, such as a basin, are also prohibited.
+To the extent feasible, vegetated areas of the site shall be used to infiltrate dewatering water before discharge.